 When most people talk about data privacy, they’re referring to the way it has traditionally been understood: Companies are hacked, enabling their user network or offline data, cookies, mobile profiles, commission percentages, past order histories, average order values, or credit card numbers to fall into malicious hands.

-But there’s a broader discussion happening around data privacy regarding the conflicts of interest that can arise in the performance marketing (affiliate) industry.
+But there’s a broader discussion happening around data privacy regarding the conflicts of interest that can arise in the affiliate marketing industry.

-As data flows through increasingly complex relationships within the industry, it changes hands between merchants, parent companies, and even competitors.
+As data flows through increasingly complex relationships within the industry, it changes hands between many players — and even competitors.

 Throughout each phase of this information funnel, it becomes less clear to whom that data belongs — and how it may be used in aggregate fashion down the road.
 This convoluted landscape makes it increasingly important for marketers to set expectations early when vetting their marketing and technology partners.